sjanel/aeronet/docs/FEATURES.md

 ### Global headers

-You can define global headers applied to every response of a `HttpServer` via `HttpServerConfig.globalHeaders`.
+You can define global headers applied to every response of a `SingleHttpServer` via `HttpServerConfig.globalHeaders`.
 These are appended after any user-set headers in a handler, so you can override them per-response if needed.
 Useful for consistent security headers (CSP, HSTS, etc).
 They will not override any header of the same name already set in a response.

 Global headers are applied to every response including error responses generated internally by aeronet (400, 413, etc).